 The OPGGS(S) Regulations require the operator to make a commitment to ongoing improvement of all aspects of the operator's safety management system.
 Further, the regulations require the operator to implement control measures that reduce risks as low as reasonably practicable.

-Further guidance is available in the NOPSEMA guidance note: "Control measures and performance standards"
+"Control measures and performance standards"

 4.4.1.
 The ALARP argument